aleen42/PersonalWiki/Programming/JavaScript/react/components_started/components_started.md

 });
 ```

-For each Comments, we will use `this.props` to get attributes of elements:
+For each Comment, we will use `this.props` to get attributes of elements:

 ```js
 var Comment = React.createClass({